DevExpress-Examples/devextreme-file-manager-azure-server-side-binding/README.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 [![](https://img.shields.io/badge/💬_Leave_Feedback-feecdd?style=flat-square)](#does-this-example-address-your-development-requirementsobjectives)
 <!-- default badges end -->
-# FileManager for DevExtreme - Azure Server-Side Binding
+# DevExtreme File Manager - Azure Server-Side Binding

-This example illustrates how to configure the FileManager to manage files and folders in Microsoft Azure Blob Storage.
-To access the Azure Blob Storage, the component uses the [Remote File System Provider](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFileManager/File_System_Providers/Remote/).
+This example configures the DevExtreme FileManager to manage files/folders stored within Microsoft Azure Blob Storage.
+To access Azure Blob Storage, the component uses the [Remote File System Provider](https://js.devexpress.com/Documentation/ApiReference/UI_Components/dxFileManager/File_System_Providers/Remote/).

+**IMPORTANT**

+The code snippets in this repository are for informational purposes only.
+Security should be your #1 priority when using Azure Blob storage.
+You should consult a security expert or apply accepted best practices to maintain the highest security posture for your DevExtreme-powered web application.
+Remember, a secure web app demands careful consideration/understanding of potential attack vectors, the configuration of your development environment, and security posture of third-party service providers.

 ![FileManager](/file-manager-server-side-binding.png)

-This file system provider allows you to access the storage's file system on the client side.
-To process the HTTP requests on the server, create your own file system provider that implements the [IFileSystemItemLoader](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemLoader), [IFileSystemItemEditor](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemEditor), [IFileUploader](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileUploader) and [IFileContentProvider](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileContentProvider) interfaces.
+This file system provider allows you to access the storage file system on the client side.
+To process the HTTP requests on the server, create a custom file system provider that implements the [IFileSystemItemLoader](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemLoader), [IFileSystemItemEditor](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileSystemItemEditor), [IFileUploader](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileUploader), and [IFileContentProvider](https://docs.devexpress.com/AspNetCore/DevExtreme.AspNet.Mvc.FileManagement.IFileContentProvider) interfaces.

 ## Files to Review